kyrielie/Tidal/README.md

 - Waves in areas like rivers are too long after washing up, and should probably be scaled down.
 - The scanning process for finding water blocks can be sped up via multithreading.
 - Algorithm to find closest Voronoi site point can be sped up (Quicksort?)
+- Waves don't seem to be connecting at spawn properly(2 hitboxes right next to each other, causing unintended overlap)
 - Waves "wash up" in midair instead of falling.
 - Info calculated for areas to spawn waves, specifically the length of waves & their spawn position, should be cached per chunk instead of recalculating every wave spawn tick.
 - The wet overlay rendering can probably be optimized.